srvn-nm/srvn-nm/ReadMe.md

 ---

-# 👋 Hi, I'm Sarvin Nami
+# 👋 Hi, I'm Sarvin

 ## 🚀 About Me
 I'm a Computer Engineer with a strong background in security, privacy, and AI-driven solutions.
 My expertise lies in software development, machine learning, and innovative design applications.
-I have a particular passion for **Android Development** and **AI work**, which drive my professional projects.
+I am particularly passionate about **Android Development** and **AI work**, which drive my professional projects.

 ## 🎓 Education
 - **B.Sc. in Computer Engineering** – Amirkabir University of Technology